Welcome to the wonderful world of playdates and playmates!

 Manage the mess.

 Don’t clean the house for anyone under the age of twenty!
 Or over for that matter.
-Friends are visiting, not an estate agent.
+Friends are visiting for a playdate, not an estate agent.

 One little boy sweetly told me he, ‘liked my dust.’